A-League Women: History

 On 13 May 2015, Melbourne City were confirmed to compete in the W-League from the 2015–16 season.
 The club had a remarkable inaugural season, winning all 12 of its regular season games and winning the Grand Final.

 From the inception of the competition the league was run by Football Federation Australia, the governing body for the sport in Australia.
 In July 2019, the FFA relinquished operational control of the league to each of the clubs, now represented by the Australian Professional Leagues.

 The league commenced a further expansion program starting in 2021, with Wellington Phoenix commencing in the 2021–22 season, Western United for the 2022–23 season, and Central Coast Mariners for the 2023–24 season.
-Future expansion is planned for the 2025–26 season, after the award of a licence for an Auckland-based team for both A-League Men and Women.
+Future expansion was planned for the 2025–26 season following the awarding of a licence to Auckland FC for teams in both the A-League Men and A-League Women competitions.
+However, the club's women's team expansion was later delayed by the APL until the 2027–28 season.

 Crowds have improved remarkably in 2023, on the back of the Matildas performance in the 2023 FIFA Women's World Cup.
 The record A-League Women's crowd (including finals) was set on 14 October 2023, with the match between Sydney FC and the Western Sydney Wanderers drawing a crowd of 11,471.

 Around 15 April 2024, the 2023–24 A-League Women season become the most attended season of any women's sport in Australian history by recording a total attendance of 284,551; the season finished with a final total attendance of 312,199.

 The number of clubs reduced from 12 in the 2024–25 season to 11, following the removal of Western United by Football Australia for financial reasons.